1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 If you see debris building up pretty quick, it's most likely because the wheels are running too tight in the v-slot of the aluminum and therefore it's too much friction which leads to a quick wearout.
 Another factor is a possible misalignment here, so that they aren't running well along in the slot, so check the position of the wheels as well.

 See the following picture where you can clearly see a heavy wear and tear.
+The picture is taken from the mounting plate of the printhead of a Kobra Neo, but the wear and tear will be the same at POM wheels located at different spots as well.
 According to the user who took this picture, this is the state after three days of usage - which is absolutely *not* "normal".

 ![Wheels wear & tear](../assets/images/axes_wheels-weartear_web.jpeg)